Natural supplements for dogs are essential to promote and support growth and development, a healthy haircoat, a strong immune system, and so on.

 Even if you feed your dog a very high-quality home-made diet, certain supplements (such as antioxidants, vitamins and minerals, fatty acids, probiotics, etc.) are beneficial to the overall health and wellbeing of the dog.

 ACV is one of the most useful supplements for dogs as it can give our dogs a lot of health benefits.
-It is anti-bacterial and anti-fungal; therefore, it prevents infections caused by bacteria and fungus.
+It is anti-bacterial and anti-fungal, so it prevents infections caused by bacteria and fungus.
 ACV also supports and boosts the immune system.
 ACV can be used topically and orally, and is a "must-have" at home for dogs at all life stages.

 Coconut oil can be given orally to dogs as a supplement, and it can also be applied topically on the skin to treat dry itchy skin, lesions, ringworm, and so on.
 It has a lot of health benefits (both for humans and dogs), and since most dogs like the taste of coconut oil, supplementing is not a problem!